a5ob7r/haskellorls/README.md

 ![CI](https://github.com/a5ob7r/haskellorls/workflows/CI/badge.svg)
 ![Format](https://github.com/a5ob7r/haskellorls/workflows/Format/badge.svg)

-Haskell implementation of [exa](https://github.com/ogham/exa) flavored GNU ls.
+Haskell implementation of ls which is compatible with GNU ls.

 The goal of this project is to create a software which has GNU ls compatiblities about options and output.
-In addition, maybe have some options and colored output which exa has as long as keeping above compatiblities.
+In addition, has some extra options like some ls alternatives or replacements have as long as having above compatiblities.

 ![screenshort01](etc/screenshots/screenshot01.png)